 Yes.
 But don’t take our word for it.
 Because Jesus himself said, “I am the way, the truth, and the life.
 No one comes to the Father except through me (John 14:6).”

 Many people try many ways to get to heaven.
-But only one man lived a perfect life, and paid the sacrifice for you.
+But only One man lived a perfect life, and paid the sacrifice for you.
 His name is Jesus.
-Though there have been a lot of great men and women throughout history, none were the Son of God like Jesus was.
-So none could live the life He lived, die the death he died, and offer you true life like he does.
+Though there have been a lot of great men and women throughout history, none were the Son of God like Jesus was, is and always will be.
+So none could live the life He lived, die the death he died, and offer you true life like He does.

 Absolutely and beyond a doubt you can trust it.
 But, we also recognize that there is a faith step required in that trust.

 The Bible is God’s inspired, inerrant, infallible word.
 God has preserved exactly what we need “that pertain to life and Godliness” (2 Peter 1:3-4) in the pages of Scripture.
 The picture that the Bible itself paints is that Scripture is “breathed out” by God, useful for “for teaching, for reproof, for correction, and for training in righteousness.”
 (2 Timothy 3:16).
 But to fully trust something, you’ve got to take a leap of faith.
 And trusting the Bible is no different.
 Read it for yourself.
 Wrestle with its claims.
 Live out the truths that it commands us to live out.
 Find out for yourself just how trustworthy it really is.

 For those that want even more evidence of the accuracy of the Biblical text, research the Qumran or Dead Sea Scrolls and discover just how accurate are our modern Bibles.